 Make sure to use the backfire test to ensure that your recommendations improve survivor safety and don’t put the survivor at risk.
 To do the backfire test, ask yourself the following questions:

-- Does this policy serve the survivor who wants to take judicial action against the perpetrator?
+- Does this policy serve the survivor who wants to take judicial action against the perpetrator (those who choose to do harm)?

 - Does this policy serve the survivor who does not want to take judicial action against the perpetrator, but just wants to request access to counseling or safety resources?